 These are very easy to do when kids are young, as babies and toddlers won’t demand too much for their party.
 In fact, many parents simply organize a small gathering at home with close friends and relatives.

 However, things can get very stressful once the child grows up and starts to make demands!

 If you know a friend is struggling to plan their child’s party, you should offer to help them out.
 For instance, why not say that you will take care of the food?

 You could also help with a variety of other small jobs.
-Offer to ring around a few different venues to see who can offer the best price, or help your friend post out all the invitations.
+Offer to telephone a few different venues to see who can offer the best price, or help your friend post out all the invitations.

-No matter how small the job is, I’m sure it will be a big help for your friend!
+No matter how small the job is, I’m sure it will be a big help to your friend!

 Another extremely stressful situation to go through is moving house.